 It was faith that always got Ana through her ordeals.
 “A month after my daughter’s 16th birthday, I took her, some clothes, sheets, kitchen essentials, and some cash that he always had at home for emergencies.
 He was away on an overnight business trip.
 I left a note on the breakfast table, not disclosing where I was going, and drove away to the nearest town,” Ana recalls about her escape.

-“Nobody has understood the depths of cruelty, rape, physical, emotional and psychological violence I have suffered,” adds Ana.
+“Nobody has understood the depths of cruelty, rape, physical, emotional, and psychological violence I have suffered,” adds Ana.

-It’s been nearly 30 years since she took the risk, took the bull by the horns, and left the man who was supposed to love, honor and protect her.
+It’s been nearly 30 years since she took the risk, took the bull by the horns, and left the man who was supposed to love, honor, and protect her.
 She’s been married to a “good, loving, generous man,” now, for many years, but the past does not escape her.
 It still affects her, and her marriage.
-The physical, emotional and verbal abuse that she lived with for almost two decades still pops into her mind, plunging her into depression.
+The physical, emotional, and verbal abuse that she lived with for almost two decades still pops into her mind, plunging her into depression.
 “The only remedy is that I increase my devotions, chanting and reading the scriptures.”

 Ana still routinely practices her meditation yoga and chanting.
 She recognizes that these forms of yoga were essential to keep her alive, and to keep her sanity.

-“Clients like ‘Ana’ come to see me often because they recognize from my personal story that I too have been there,” says Elizabeth Garland, M.S., CPLC, MNLP, GRS, who is founder of Soul Nourishing.
+“Clients like ‘Ana’ come to see me often because they recognize from my personal story that I too have been there,” says Elizabeth Garland, M.S., CPLC, MNLP, GRS, who is the founder of Soul Nourishing.
 “As a domestic abuse and assault survivor, I understand how the triggers are still there.
-We discuss how to recognize our triggers and create an awareness or pause, which begins allowing the possibility of choice.
-Many of these women were surrounded by fear, anger, helplessness, humiliation, anxiety and/or lack of confidence.
+We discuss how to recognize our triggers and create awareness or pause, which begins allowing the possibility of choice.
+Many of these women were surrounded by fear, anger, helplessness, humiliation, anxiety, and/or lack of confidence.
 It’s healing for us to go back and rediscover what beliefs led us there so we can break those chains that held us.”

 “How sweet it is, to be free from abuse,” gleams Ana.
 “Today I celebrate 27 years, and I thank all those who made me believe again in human kindness.”

-Garland sees the silver lining, and helps her clients to develop that love and appreciation for life and others.
-“In every loss there is a lesson.
+Garland sees the silver lining and helps her clients to develop that love and appreciation for life and others.
+“In every loss, there is a lesson.
 We allow time to heal, we do this slowly, with compassion for ourselves.
-Sometimes we decide to walk that bridge a few times but eventually we make it.
+Sometimes we decide to walk that bridge a few times but eventually, we make it.
 We come to the other end of the bridge as survivors and guides, sharing love with one another and embracing that saying in our hearts, ‘Do No Harm.’
 Let there be Love in this world and let it start now.”